harshagrama/ATG-Artifact/README.md

 python guest_invite.py multiChannel.ini

 ##############################################################################
-Configuration fileis are used to manage guest users & channels
+Configuration file is used to manage guest users & channels
 ##############################################################################
 * Each configuration file can have multiple channels as a section and API attributes as an options.
-  * email attribute can take list email id's with coma seperated
+* email attribute can take list of email id's with coma separated
-  * singleChannelOnly.ini here we add guest users restricted to single channel
+* configuration file "singleChannelOnly.ini" here we add guest users restricted to single channel
-  * multiChannel.ini here we add guest users, who can access more than one channel
+* configuration file  "multiChannel.ini" here we add guest users, who can access more than one channel

-For more about supported attributes, please reffer to the following link: https://github.com/ErikKalkoken/slackApiDoc/blob/master/users.admin.invite.md
+For more about supported attributes, please refer to the following link: https://github.com/ErikKalkoken/slackApiDoc/blob/master/users.admin.invite.md

 [Channel Name]